einargs/haskell-webgl/NOTES.md

 Also, I want to implement the signals myself to learn. https://www.youtube.com/watch?time_continue=1&v=mYvkcskJbc4

+# Signal Polyfill Notes
+I'm basing the reactivity off of the signal-polyfill.

+However, the signal polyfill does not cover scheduling.
+You have a watcher with a callback that gets invoked synchronously whenever one of the signals it is watching becomes dirty.
+You are supposed to use that to then schedule an actual computation for it.

+So an `effect(callback)` implementation would create a computed signal to track the things used inside `callback`, and then watch would subscribe to that.
+Then it would schedule a (e.g. using `queueMicrotask`) something to go and call `getPending` on the watcher and then call `get` on all of those signals to force them.
+(And then `watch` on the watcher to tell it to reset the pending list.)

+I'm not sure I like that approach?
+I do think that needing to schedule things will be inevitable in a more advanced framework.
+So why not do a quick and dirty one now that could be replaced by something better.

 # Webpack Notes
 ## Adjusting
 The idea is to avoid needing to mess with the filesystem